-- a.
+- 1. Remove Lid (It is not recommended to remove lids with elements in the lid since they are connected electrically) - a.
 Remove one of the cotter pins from the lid rod and slide the lid rod out of the lid hinge assembly. - b.
 Remove the thumbscrew and lid brace. - c.
-Lift the lid straight up and place it on a clean, flat surface. - 2.
+Lift the lid straight up and place lid on a clean, flat surface. - 2.
 Remove Control Box - a.
 Remove the screws on the left side of the box that secure the box to the kiln, and swing the panel to the side. - b.
 Slide the numbered feeder wires and thermocouple wires off of the terminal strip. - c.
-Lift the control box up to remove it from the hinges. - 3.
-Separate Sections - a.
+Lift the control box up to remove it from the hinges. - 3 Separate Sections - a.
 Unbuckle the draw-pull catches between each section. - b.
 Lift each section using the section handles and place on a flat clean surface.